How to Fill Kids’ Easter Baskets (And More Easter Egg-Less Activities!)

 8. Make a fruit plate in the shape of an Easter egg!
 Encourage kids to get creative with colors and patterns while filling in an oval shape.

 10. Go on an Easter Egg Hunt for treasure eggs!
-Choose from gold-coated, egg-shaped sidewalk chalk, plush bunnies in sparkly paper eggs, or this 14-inch gantosaurus in an ocher egg!
+Choose from gold-coated, egg-shaped sidewalk chalk or plush bunnies in sparkly paper eggs.

 Ready to try out some of these Easter egg-less activities?
 We’d love to hear how they go!
 Tag us on social @shopbohemianmama to share how you and your kids are embracing Easter 2023!